-66193S1/66193S2 Guitar IV

-Prerequisite: Guitar I, II, and III or
+Guitar IV Semester(s): 2 Prerequisite: Guitar I, II, and III or Teacher Approval Grade Level(s): 9, 10, 11, 12

 Guitar IV provides intermediate to advanced instruction in ensemble and solo guitar performance.
 Ensembles may range from duets to large guitar orchestras.
 Emphasis will be on advanced skill development, application of reading and interpreting advanced music notation, and performance of music incorporating a variety of styles and cultures.
-Students will perform in concert activities, that may be outside of the school day, for public appearances and competitive events.
+Students perform in concert activities, that may be outside of the school day, for public appearances and competitive events.

-Guitar V

-Prerequisite: Guitar I, II, III, and IV or Teacher
+Guitar V Semester(s): 2 Prerequisite: Guitar I, II, III, and IV or Teacher Approval Grade Level(s): 9, 10, 11, 12